OpenCTI-Platform/docs/docs/administration/csv-mappers.md

 !!! warning "Test with a small file"

-    We strongly recommend limiting test files to 100 lines and 1MB.
-Otherwise, the browser may crash.
+    The test is a blocking process for the platform.
+We strongly recommend limiting test files to 100 lines and 1MB, to prevent performance issues.

 ## Use a mapper for importing a CSV file